pipaslot/vuex-typescript/README.md

     let storeState = this.$store.state.myStoreData;

     //Get value from store getters
-    let storeComputedValue = this.$store.myGetter; // OR: this.$store.getters.myGetter
+    let storeComputedValue = this.$store.myGetter; // OR: this.$store.getters.myGetter (if indexing is defined)
   }
   componentActionforStoreModule() {
     //Call store module action